Skip to main content

 • education and care institutions (for example, youth culture centres, interschool sports centres) where children and young people can develop their interests and talents and participate in various leisure and free time activities;

-• continuing education centres and vocational training centres where learners can acquire and broaden vocational knowledge and skills and acquire or upgrade qualifications;
+• continuing education centres, vocational training centres and sectoral skills centres, where learners can acquire and broaden vocational knowledge and skills and acquire or upgrade qualifications;

 • art institutions: art centres which develop artistic interests and talents;